 Painting vs. Staining Your Deck

-In the summertime, nothing is better than hanging out on the deck — the fresh air, beautiful views and sunshine are at their peak.
-Often in the warmer months, we treat our decks more like outdoor living rooms and dining rooms, so it’s natural to want to take care of these living spaces and ensure they look their best, lasting for years to come.
-If the deck is wood, you should protect and maintain it using some type of paint or stain every few years.
-But you may still be asking yourself, “Should I paint or stain my deck?”
+In the summertime, nothing is better than hanging out on the deck — the fresh air, beautiful views, and sunshine are at their peak.
+Often, in the warmer months, we treat our decks more like outdoor living rooms and dining rooms, so it’s natural to want to take care of these living spaces and ensure they look their best, lasting for years.
+If the deck is wood, you should protect and maintain it using paint or stain every few years.
+But you may still ask yourself, “Should I paint or stain my deck?”
 Both have some definite advantages and disadvantages.

 Benefits of Painting a Deck